 Harper Lee: Biography

 At a time when everyone seems to have their own blog, Twitter feed, and hourly Facebook updates, it can be hard to understand why someone would turn down the recognition that comes with the rare feat of writing a bestselling and highly-acclaimed book.
-According to people who know her, Harper Lee is not a creepy recluse like Boo Radley or a social misfit or misanthrope.
-She's funny, outgoing, and a valued member of the Alabama community where she lives.
-She simply values her privacy and would prefer to let her beloved book speak for itself.
+According to people who know her, Harper Lee was not a creepy recluse like Boo Radley or a social misfit or misanthrope.
+She was funny, outgoing, and a valued member of the Alabama community where she lived.
+She simply valued her privacy and preferred to let her beloved book speak for itself.

 The little she shared about her background helps us understand the time and place in which Mockingbird is set.
 But that's all we're going to get.
 And, really, it's all that we deserve.
 "She is apparently in good humor and enjoying her food and not planning to go on Oprah or Charlie Rose," Keillor wrote.
 "And so there, dear reader, you will just have to leave her."4